Disappearance of Immaculate Basil: Life before disappearance

-The daughter of Samuel Basil and Patricia Joseph, Mackie Basil was the mother of Jamison, who was 5 years old when she disappeared.
+The daughter of Samuel Basil and Patricia Joseph, Immaculate Mary "Mackie" Basil had a son, Jamison, who was 5 years old when she disappeared.
 Basil had three sisters and three brothers: Crystal, Ida, Samantha (deceased), Nick, Peter, and Travis (deceased).
-Immaculate Basil was born on December 8, 1985, a day which is also the Roman Catholic Feast of the Immaculate Conception.
+Basil was born on December 8, 1985, which is also the Roman Catholic Feast of the Immaculate Conception.
 It is likely the date influenced her name.

 Basil grew up in the foster care system with her sisters Ida and Crystal.
 Ida has said that their experience there bonded them; they called each other daily at 10 am.
 Mackie was part of the Tl'azt'en Nation, based out of Tachie, south of the Kuz Che Reserve.
 Basil lived in Fort St. James at the time of her disappearance, working part-time as a secretary and as a teacher's assistant at a school.
 She had recently split from her long-time partner, the father of Jamison.

 She was known to be an introvert who rarely partied and was not known to drink or take drugs.
 She preferred to spend time at home cleaning, decorating, completing tasks, being online, talking with her sisters, or spending time with her son, and was also very careful about who she spent time with.
 It came as a surprise to her family that she was reported to have gone to a party alone and had been drinking.

 Ida said of her sister that she was a "caring, beautiful person" and that "she'd help out in any way she can if you asked her for help."

 Basil had recently separated with her common law husband just before the time of her disappearance.
 News of the breakup was also a surprise to the family, and the cause of the separation is unknown.
 It is not public knowledge how long she was with her husband.